vapor/docs/guide/config.md

 3. Config/name-of-environment/
 4. Config/

-What this means is that if a user calls `app.config["servers", "host"]`, the key will be searched in the cli first, then the secrets directory, then the top level default configs.
+What this means is that if a user calls `app.config["servers", "host"]`, the key will be searched in the CLI first, then the `secrets/` directory, then the top level default configs.

 > `secrets/` directory should very likely be added to the gitignore.